Procurement transformation and quick win savings

 Based on the findings, FP helped to re-structure the procurement organisation and to recruit a number of new staff for key positions within the team.
 A new procurement policy and contract register was set up together with a category management and benefits tracking process.

-We established a programme governance structure with access to the senior executive team and developed cross-functional category strategies that were reviewed at agreed decision gate meetings.
+We established a programme governance structure with access to the senior executive team and developed cross-functional category strategies that were reviewed.

 Following our work, the new procurement team became involved in all areas of external spend.
 Our initial programme identified £9.7m savings for delivery (8%), including: